 During the holidays, routine stress can morph into borderline panic.
 We splurge on gifts and fret over the coming credit-card bills.
 Even if we don’t exchange presents, the constant clamor to get out there and shop can drive us batty.
 Plus, we probably have to see our in-laws at least once, and — well, enough said.
-But it is a special time, after all, so we’re supposed to be happy, right?
+But it is a special time, after all, so we’re supposed to be finding joy, right?
 And we’re supposed to spread that joy around — even if we aren’t feeling too jolly ourselves.

 If your goal is to enjoy some genuine joie de vivre this holiday season, keep in mind that the simplest acts of generosity, connection and self-care can offer the biggest rewards.